 The company will then be given two months to resolve the issue, and if it fails to do so, the striking-off application will be denied.
 Only after the objection has been resolved can the company submit a new application.

-Pursuant to Section 344B, the applicant can at any time before the company has officially been struck off withdraw the application via BizFile+ with no filing fee charged.
+Under Section 344B, the applicant can at any time before the company has officially been struck off withdraw the application via BizFile+ with no filing fee charged.
 The Registrar will then publish the withdrawal on the Authority’s website.

-Striking off by the power of Registrar
+Striking off by the power of the Registrar

 According to Section 344 (1) of the Companies Act, if the Registrar has reasonable grounds to believe a company has not been operating, they can initiate the process of striking the company off the register.